 Provides neuropsychological evaluation for individuals suspected of have an FASD.
 The program also provides caregiver-medicated behavioral and psycho-education around FASD using the Families Moving Forward intervention.

 Provides manualized, empirically validated, parent-mediated behavior therapy to caregivers of children and adolescents with ASD and other developmental disabilities.
 There are two distinct intervention models: 1) Traditional caregiver training designed to reduce non-compliance and challenging behaviors in children 2-16 years old; and 2) An early-intervention model designed to teach caregiver’s skills to facilitate the development of speech, social attention, and play skills.

 Please note that electives are also available within our Autism Diagnostic Clinic and Behavioral Treatment Program.

-Provides community education, training, and programs with the goal of improving region-wide resources for individuals with ASD.
-This rotation provides fellows with an opportunity to learn about advocacy and how to initiate and maintain community-based partnerships to improve the lives of individuals with an ASD.
+SCDD supports independence and belonging for individuals with intellectual and developmental disabilities (IDD) across the lifespan.
+This is accomplished through training, community services, research, and knowledge translation.
+SCDD emphasizes programs related to Health Equity, Employment, Recreation, and Education, in addition to activities that are driven by community needs.
+This rotation provides fellows with an opportunity to learn about advocacy and how to initiate and maintain community-based partnerships to improve the lives of individuals with IDD.

 Please note that electives are also available within our Community Consultation Program.